Black hole mass function shift in proto-stellar-clusters driven by gas accretion: Physical model

-BHs formed by direct collapse, in the absence of energetic mass loss, are not expected to receive significant kick velocities \citep{2022NatAs...6.1085S}.
+Black holes formed by direct collapse, in the absence of energetic mass loss, are not expected to receive significant kick velocities \citep{2022NatAs...6.1085S}.
 This is also the case for PPISN-formed BHs.
-PPISN pulses expel most of the envelope prior to core collapse, so that the final core implosion proceeds as an almost spherically symmetric direct-collapse event with the resulting BH receiving at most a few ${\rm km}/{\rm s}$ kicks \citep{2022MNRAS.512.4503R}.
-We shall therefore assume that Direct-Collapse-BHs and PPISN-BHs attain kicks magnitude, at most comparable to the 1D rms velocity of the stellar progenitor, and therefore that the kicks' contribution to the initial BH velocity is implicitly considered in our random intial BH-velocity generator.
-On the other hand, the CCSN-BHs are expected to receive significant natal kicks due to asymmetries in the explosion (e.g. \cite{2016MNRAS.456..578M}).
+The PPISN pulses expel most of the envelope prior to core collapse, so that the final core implosion proceeds as an almost spherically symmetric direct-collapse event, with the resulting BH receiving at most a few kilometers per second kicks \citep{2022MNRAS.512.4503R}.
+We therefore assumed that direct-collapse-BHs and PPISN-BHs attain the kicks' magnitude, at most comparable to the 1D rms velocity of the stellar progenitor, and therefore that the kicks' contribution to the initial BH velocity is implicitly considered in our random intial BH-velocity generator.
+On the other hand, the CCSN-BHs are expected to receive significant natal kicks due to asymmetries in the explosion (e.g., \cite{2016MNRAS.456..578M}).
 The CCSN remnants are reasonably expected to attain kick velocities that follow a Maxwellian \citep{2005MNRAS.360..974H}.
-For CCSN-BHs we shall adopt a prescription similar to \cite{2020ApJ...891..141G} for the 1D rms velocity of the natal kicks $\sigma_{\rm NK}$ of the Maxwellian distribution, that is $\sigma_{\rm NK} \propto m_{\rm BH}^{-1}$.
-We calibrate it to account for the possibility of kicks as high as $100{\rm km}/{\rm s}$ \citep{2017PhRvL.119a1101O,2019MNRAS.489.3116A}, assuming $\sigma_{\rm NK} = 50 {\rm km}/{\rm s} \cdot (m_{\rm BH}/10)^{-1}$ for CCSN-BHs.
+For CCSN-BHs we adopted a prescription similar to \cite{2020ApJ...891..141G} for the 1D rms velocity of the natal kicks, $\sigma_{\rm NK}$, of the Maxwellian distribution; that is, $\sigma_{\rm NK} \propto m_{\rm BH}^{-1}$.
+We calibrated it to account for the possibility of kicks as high as $100{\rm km}/{\rm s}$ \citep{2017PhRvL.119a1101O,2019MNRAS.489.3116A}, assuming $\sigma_{\rm NK} = 50 {\rm km}/{\rm s} \cdot (m_{\rm BH}/10)^{-1}$ for CCSN-BHs.